Tawau Airport: Regional connectivity

+In 2012, MASwings planned to expand its network from Tawau to two new destinations, including Makassar in Indonesia and Davao in the Philippines, with flights to Makassar and Davao routed through Tawau.
+These plans were part of broader efforts to enhance cross-border regional connectivity under the Brunei-Indonesia-Malaysia-Philippines East ASEAN Growth Area (BIMP-EAGA).

 Before the COVID-19 pandemic, Tawau Airport provided international flights to Tarakan, Indonesia and Bandar Seri Begawan, Brunei.
 These routes were operated by MASWings and RB Link, facilitating travel between Tawau and these locations.
 Additionally, AirAsia had initiated flights to Singapore in 2010 and to Kuching in 2018, but both routes were subsequently discontinued due to insufficient passenger demand at those times.

-In 2018, Wings Air’s Operations Director, Captain Redi Irawan, stated that the airline was considering the introduction of a Balikpapan–Tawau route.
+In 2018, Wings Air's Operations Director, Captain Redi Irawan, stated that the airline was considering the introduction of a Balikpapan–Tawau route.
 This consideration was based on a review which identified strong demand for the service.

 The following year, Tony Fernandes, CEO of AirAsia Group, announced plans for AirAsia to commence direct flights from Tawau to various cities in China, Korea, Japan and other ASEAN destinations by 2020.
 This expansion was motivated by Tawau's proximity to major ecotourism attractions such as Tun Sakaran Marine Park, Mabul, Sipadan Island, Maliau Basin and Danum Valley in southeast Sabah.
 Additionally, Assafal P. Alian, the Ministry of Tourism, Culture and Environment of Sabah, proposed reinstating flights between Tawau and Makassar due to strong demand.

 Furthermore, the Deputy for Infrastructure in Nunukan, Indonesia, requested a direct air link to Tawau.
 He cited significant passenger and cargo traffic, with approximately 30,000 passengers traveling between the two locations each month.

 In 2021, amid disruptions in supply chains caused by the pandemic, MASkargo began operating twice-weekly flights to Hong Kong.
 These flights utilized a converted Airbus A330-300 from Malaysia Airlines, which was specially configured for cargo operations.
 This service aimed to address the increased demand for air freight during this period.